Ag Adventures

 • Raised Harvest Bin and Flower Beds: Showcase carrots, sunflowers, wheat, radishes, and greens as well as marigolds, daffodils, lavender, nasturtiums, snapdragons, lemon balm, and scarlet runner beans (great for hummingbirds)!
 Plus fragrant thyme, sage, chives, and mint.

-Watch this video below to learn more about The Pencil Patch (Sorry, the goats will not be at the garden in 2024).
+Watch this video below to learn more about The Pencil Patch.

 Sign Us Up!